-Trump softens rhetoric after Iranian missile attacks, sees Iran 'standing down'
+Trump softens rhetoric after Iranian missile attacks, says Tehran appears to be 'standing down'

 There was no immediate reaction from Iranian officials to Trump’s comments.
 The semi-official Fars news agency described the U.S. president’s remarks as a “big retreat from threats.”

-Trump’s reaction soon after Wednesday’s attacks was to say on Twitter that “All is well!” and that Washington was assessing damage.
+Soon after Wednesday’s attacks, Trump had said on Twitter that “All is well!” and Washington was assessing damage.

-That tweet and the comment by Iran’s foreign minister soothed some concerns about a wider war and calmed jittery financial markets.
-U.S. stock prices hit record highs, while world oil prices, after an early spike, fell about four percent.
+That tweet and the comment by Iran’s foreign minister eased some concerns about a wider war and calmed jittery financial markets.
+U.S. stock prices hit record highs before paring their gains, while world oil prices, after an early spike, fell about four percent.

 U.S. and European government sources said they believed Iran had deliberately sought to avoid U.S. military casualties in its missile strikes to prevent an escalation.

-But an Iranian army spokesman had denied “foreign media reports” suggesting there was some kind of coordination between Iran and the United States before the attack to evacuate bases.
+But an Iranian army spokesman denied “foreign media reports” suggesting there was some kind of coordination between Iran and the United States before the attack to evacuate bases.

-Iranian state television said Iran had fired 15 ballistic missiles from its territory at U.S. targets in its neighbour Iraq early on Wednesday.
-The Pentagon said al-Asad air base and another facility in Erbil in Iraq were struck.
+Iranian state television said Iran had fired 15 ballistic missiles from its territory at U.S. targets in Iraq.

 Iranian television reported an official in the supreme leader’s office as saying the attacks were the “weakest” of several retaliation scenarios.
 It quoted another source saying Iran had lined up 100 other potential targets.